MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/OracleDatabase.md

 * ORA-12170: TNS: connect timeout occurred.
 * ORA-12504: TNS: listener was not given the SERVICE_NAME in CONNECT_DATA.

 These errors might occur if the Oracle client either isn't installed or isn't configured properly.
 If it's installed, verify the tnsnames.ora file is properly configured and you're using the proper net_service_name.
 You also need to make sure the net_service_name is the same between the machine that uses Power BI Desktop and the machine that runs the gateway.
-For more information, see [Prerequisites](#prerequisites).
+More information: [Prerequisites](#prerequisites)

 You might also come across a compatibility issue between the Oracle server version and the Oracle Data Access Client version.
 Typically, you want these versions to match, as some combinations are incompatible.
 For instance, ODAC 12.x doesn't support Oracle Server version 9.